jiashunwang/Neural-Pose-Transfer/README.md

 #### Citation

-If you use this code for any purpose, please consider citing:
+If you use our code or paper, please consider citing:
 ```
 @inproceedings{wang2020neural,
   title={Neural Pose Transfer by Spatially Adaptive Instance Normalization},